livestorm/hiring-technical-pm-test/README.md

   <img width="400" height="140" src="https://svgshare.com/i/ZCX.svg">
 </p>

-# Livestorm CareOps Hiring Test
+# Livestorm Technical PM Hiring Test

-This test is part of our hiring process for Care Ops.
+This test is part of our hiring process for Technical PM.
 [Apply now](https://jobs.livestorm.co/)

 Be sure to read all of the instructions carefully and follow the guidelines below.
 This test should take you between 2 and 4 hours depending on your experience.